Daniel-Gehlen/ruby-crud-full-stack-rails-stimulus/README.md

 ### HTML Views:
 - HTML views use Stimulus data attributes to bind JavaScript behavior to HTML elements.
-- Forms are updated to reflect attribute name changes, such as firstName and lastName.
+- Forms are updated to reflect attribute name changes, such as name and email.

 ## Challenges and Solutions:
 - Attribute Naming: Updating attribute names from Portuguese to English required changes in both the model and the frontend.